-Most of us would love to find a place that we belong, feel comfortable and where your personal expectations are matched.
+Most of us would love to find a place where we belong, feel comfortable and where our personal expectations are matched.
 Sub-communities within Salsa can offer a wide range of things including structured learning, individual and group fame or recognition, dance philosophy or more tangible offerings like teaching and performance opportunities.
-For some, being a part of a sub-community is their sole purpose as the friendships and shared activities are more important than the pursuit of Salsa.
-For others, being a part of a community is a vital ingredient to their own personal growth as the comfort, structure and people act as a catalyst.
+For some, being a part of a sub-community is their sole purpose as friendships and shared activities are more important than the pursuit of Salsa.
+For others, being a part of a community is a vital ingredient to their own personal growth as comfort, structure and people act as a catalyst.

-The list of reasons that people join a sub-community are endless but for all the benefits joining a community does have potential downsides which can go against your personal learning and soil your journey.
+The list of reasons that people join a sub-community is endless but for all the benefits joining a community does have potential downsides which can go against your personal learning and soil your journey.

 Another negative aspect is the tribalism that can arise where dancers in the sub-communities build a sense of loyalty to dogma to the point where they isolate themselves from the wider Salsa community.

 Belonging to one of these sub-communities can have very beneficial and negative effects.
-In the next section I will contrast that with the life of a Salsa Ronin.
+In the next section, I will contrast that with the life of a Salsa Ronin.

 NOTE: If you are a member of a sub-community be aware of your motives and reasons.
 Remember that you do not need to be exclusive nor do you need to isolate yourself.
 This also goes for your personal thoughts about Salsa.
-For the most part I have seen many dancers feeling alone after leaving a sub-community as they have spent years in Salsa but are struggling to adapt to a larger and more anonymous community.
+For the most part, I have seen many dancers feeling alone after leaving a sub-community as they have spent years in Salsa but are struggling to adapt to a larger and more anonymous community.